gusalzib/Distributed-Systems---Dental-Health-Care-System/assignment.md

 For the final presentation, instructions will be provided separately later on in the course.
 ​
 ## Grading
-The project will be graded throughout the teaching period during each milestone meeting and you present the outcome in a final project examination at the end of the teaching period.
+The project will be graded throughout the teaching period during milestone meetings and you present the outcome in a final project examination at the end of the teaching period.
 See the Syllabus on Canvas for a detailed description of the grading process.

 During each milestone meeting and during the final project examination, we will assess the following: